haoxsia/haoxsia.github.io/_research/nanofab.md

   og_image: "https://haoxsia.github.io/images/research/2022-10-31-nanofab.png"
 ---

-With the development of microelectronics and semiconductor industry, nano-/micro-manufacturing technologies have attracted increasing attention in nano/microscale devices, such as breath/blood pressure sensors in health monitoring [^1], microfluidics [^2] in biological analysis, accelerators [^3] and gyroscope [^4] in mobile phones, and RF components [^5] in modern industry.
+With the development of microelectronics and semiconductor industry, nano-/micro-manufacturing technologies have attracted increasing attention in nano/microscale devices, such as breath/blood pressure sensors in health monitoring [^1], microfluidics [^2] in biological analysis, accelerators [^3] and gyroscopes [^4] in mobile phones, and RF components [^5] in modern industry.
 With these aims, nano-/micro-electromechanical systems (NEMS/MEMS) are promising ideals to be applied for microscale integrations, thanks to their nano/microscales and physical properties control.
 By 2022, there will still be a huge market for MEMS products of about $20B in the world.

 # Schematic of device fabrication